DANSAG95/hotel-bookings-analysis/README.md

 ### Booking Overview

-* **City Hotels account for the majority of bookings**, with approximately 78.3K bookings compared with 40.1K for Resort Hotels.
+* **City Hotels represent the majority of bookings**, with approximately 78.3K bookings compared with 40.1K for Resort Hotels.

 * **Online Travel Agencies (Online TA)** are the largest market segment, accounting for approximately 54.5K bookings.